TurnWheel/TWCMS/README.md

 does not support multiple templates by default, but it would be trivial to include different template files based on a parameter or setting.

-_Resource Files (CSS & JS)_: Resource files are unique in TWCMS, as they are designed to be included by default.
+**Resource Files (CSS & JS)**: Resource files are unique in TWCMS, as they are designed to be included by default.
 If you have page-specific CSS you want to add to a page, rather than bloating your global CSS file, simply create a file in the "css" directory with the name of your page.

 For example: The page /about/history/ has some custom styling.
-All I have to do s create a file called /css/cms.about_history.css.
+All I have to do s create a file called */css/cms.about_history.css*.
 This file is automatically included on this page only.
 The format for JS files is the same.

 In addition to these page-specific resources, TWCMS has 3 pre-defined files: